 Cost

-Productive offers subscription plans ranging from $3.99 to $5.99 weekly or $69.99 to $99.99 annually.
-While there is a 7-day free trial, it is only available with annual plans.
+Productive offers subscription plans ranging from $3.99 to $5.99 weekly or $29.99 yearly.
+There is a 7-day free trial.

 Overview

-Productive is a reliable tool for improving day-to-day productivity.
+Productive is a reliable tool for boosting your day-to-day productivity.
 Its sleek, simple interface makes it easy to add and track habits, whether they’re small tasks like staying hydrated or larger goals like completing work or school assignments.
 Users can create personalized tasks or choose from suggested ones, offering flexibility in how they structure their routines.

 One standout feature is the app’s ability to display detailed habit statistics, including streaks, frequency of completed tasks, and overall productivity levels.
 Each habit’s performance is tracked individually, giving users a clear picture of their progress and areas for improvement.

-- Cost: Free – $72.99 monthly
+Cost: Free – $48 yearly

-- Platforms: iOS & Android
+Platforms: iOS & Android

 Pros & Cons